magicbuttonlabs/website/parking-lot.md

 **Context:** "How to build a monday.com workflow your team will actually use" is now a standard (non-featured) card on `blog.html` but still links out to the Wix `/post/...` URL (`target="_blank"`).
 Inconsistent with native posts.
 **Action needed:** Rewrite/migrate as a native `blog-[slug].html` when convenient.

-### New post matches the stale © 2025 footer — on purpose
+### New post matches the stale © 2025 footer — RESOLVED
-**Status:** Open — folds into the existing site-wide © year sweep (see "Site-wide copyright year" above) **Context:** The new post's footer reads "© 2025" deliberately, to stay byte-identical with the rest of the site's chrome (Shared Chrome Contract).
-It rides along with the known site-wide year bump, not a per-page fix.
+**Status:** Done 2026-06-28 — the site-wide © 2025 → 2026 sweep covered all 6 blog posts, so the post now reads © 2026 along with the rest of the site.